Brain Injury Program

 The brain injury rehabilitation program offers 24-hour inpatient rehab nursing services in a specialized setting.
 We help brain injury survivors increase cognitive and physical functioning from the acute recovery phase through community re-entry.

 From the day of admission, an interdisciplinary team will work to evaluate the patient and construct a plan of care.
 One of our five doctors of physical medicine will oversee the plan of care and follow the patient daily to measure gains and monitor progress.

-The team, including the case manager, meets weekly to discuss goals, progress, any equipment that may be needed, the prospective disharge date and family education and training if it is needed.
+The team, including the case manager, meets weekly to discuss goals, progress, any equipment that may be needed, the prospective discharge date and family education and training, if it is needed.

-Rehabilitation nurses give care 24 hours a day, reinforcing the rehabilialtion skills learned in physical and occupational therapay as well as addressing the medical needs of the brain injured patient.
+Rehabilitation nurses give care 24 hours a day, reinforcing the rehabilitation skills learned in physical and occupational therapy, as well as addressing the medical needs of the brain injured patient.

 - Brain injury support group monthly meetings

 - Wheelchair clinic with computerized pressure mapping system